balou1902/tACS_effects_on_single_neurons/README.md

 NB: due to the large amount of data, the files for all neurons are not available on github.
 All the files required for the analysis are however available.

-### Subthreshold activity analysis

 For sub(supra)threshold investigation, the code is quite similar.
 For the suprathreshold activity investigation, a synapse was modeled.
 If you are investigating the subthreshold activity, a silent neuron is used (no synapse).
-In that case, please comment line 92 from the init.hoc file.Run the code 'subthreshold_analysis.m'.
+In that case, please comment line 92 from the init.hoc file.
+Run the code 'subthreshold_analysis.m'.
 This code analyzes the somatic membrane fluctuations for silent neurons and computes the polarization length for each cell.
 This code generates each of the subplots of the figure 2 of the article.
 Please notice that a path change for the matlab working directory is required.

-### Suprathreshold activity analysis